yousefelassal/quote-cron/README.md

 > To choose what is difficult all one's days, as if it were easy, that is faith.

 > You cannot have what you do not want.

+> There is no need for temples, no need for complicated philosophies.
+My brain and my heart are my temples; my philosophy is kindness.